popsa-platform/interview.devops/README.md

 ### Task 2

+Using a logging framework of your choice, update the logging throughout the code to use a structured log format, e.g. JSON.

+### Task 3

 Update the code to only accept PNG images.
 If the request body is not a PNG image, return a HTTP Bad Request response.

-### Task 3

-Using a logging framework of your choice, update the logging throughout the code to use a structured log format, e.g. JSON.

 ### Task 4

-Add a request query parameter called `bucketName` and using either AWS/GCP/Azure SDK, write code to check if the storage bucket exists in the given provider.
+Add a request query parameter called `bucketName` and using either AWS/GCP/Azure SDK, write code to upload the photo to the storage bucket.

+*Note:* we do not expect you to actually upload the images to a cloud platform.
+Consider a local solution where possible, for example
+[MinIO](https://min.io/product/s3-compatibility) is an S3-compatible storage solution that can be run locally.
+If you do run such a solution locally, please include documentation as to how you set it up.

 ### Task 5